machingclee/machingclee.github.io/static/media/413-batch-insert.5464e32d.md

 the generation type cannot be replaced by `IDENTITY` because:

 - With `IDENTITY` JPA will fetch the id only after insertion is complete.
-- With `SEQUENCE` JPA can fetch multiple IDS before insertion, this makes the batch insertion possible.
+- With `SEQUENCE` JPA can fetch multiple `id`s before insertion, this makes the batch insertion possible.